Meningitis and Septicaemia 2019 conference (5-6 Nov): Applications invited for travel bursaries

 A: I hope that we can identify barriers to good practice in diagnosis and management of patients affected by brain infections and that we can provide tools for people to address them, resulting in a reduction in death and disability of patients affected by brain infections in the low and middle-income countries in which we are focusing.
 I hope we can also introduce the notion and benefits from having patients and public involvement in research studies, in countries that are currently not familiar with the concept.

-Brain Infections Global Profile of the Month (May 2019) - Dr Linda Nyondo-Mipando
+Brain Infections Global Profile - Dr Linda Nyondo-Mipando

 (added 1st May 2019)